mehefujali/mehefujali/README.md

 # Mehefuj Ali

-**Frontend Developer | Aspiring Full-Stack Developer | India**
+**Web Developer | Aspiring Full-Stack Developer | India**

-I am a passionate Frontend Developer and an aspiring Full-Stack Developer with a goal to build impactful, user-friendly web applications.
+I am a passionate Web Developer with a goal to build impactful, user-friendly web applications.
 Currently, I’m exploring **React**, **Node.js**, and **MongoDB** to expand my skills.
 I am always excited to learn new tools and technologies and strive to create beautiful, responsive, and functional websites.

 ---